jborean93/ansible-windows/scripts/README.md

 # Scripts
 This repo contains the following scripts

-## Update-PowerShell.ps1
+## Upgrade-PowerShell.ps1
-The `Update-PowerShell.ps1` script is used to update the installed version of PowerShell on a Windows host to a newer version.
+The `Upgrade-PowerShell.ps1` script is used to upgrade the installed version of PowerShell on a Windows host to a newer version.
 Ansible requires at least version `3.0` to be install but some modules may require a newer version.